SGrosse-Holz/tracklib/doc/dev_guide/dev_guide.md

 load
 ====

+### csv

 ### evalSPT()
-Maybe generalize this to generic text files?
-Though having this module organized by file type should be very handy.
+Basically a legacy function, since now this job is done by `csv()`.
+However, it might still be nice to have this module organized by file type, let's see how this develops as we add more supported file types.

 util.mcmc
 =========